This post may contain affiliate links. Please read our disclosure policy.

 - Jalapeno: Most of the heat level is contained in the seeds and ribs of the pepper.
 Remove or leave in, as desired, to control the heat level.

-- Onion: Use white or yellow.
-White is more common in Mexican cooking.
+- Yellow Onion: Use yellow or white onion.
+White is more commonly used in Mexican cooking.

 - Tortillas: I like to serve this with corn tortillas but use flour tortillas if you prefer.